Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons10.md

 ## Other interesting extensions
 - In the previous lesson, we mentioned a file called `foundry.toml`.
 This also has an extension that formats it to make it easier to read.
 Please install [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml).
+- Another indispensable extension is Inline Bookmarks.
+The [Inline Bookmarks](https://marketplace.visualstudio.com/items?itemName=tintinweb.vscode-inline-bookmarks) plugin facilitates bookmarking the actual code.
+The extension can be used for document review, auditing, log analysis, and keeping track of development notes and to-do lists.
+-